-Cordelia House Care Home in Fareham, Hampshire (previously known as Farehaven Lodge) provides affordable residential, respite and end of life care for older people, including those with dementia, sensory loss or mental health care needs.
+Cordelia House Care Home in Fareham provides residential, respite and end of life care for older people, including those with dementia, sensory loss or mental health care needs.

-We’re in a residential area of Fareham in Hampshire, within easy reach of the town centre and the M27.
+We’re located in a nice residential area of Fareham in Hampshire.
+The home is within easy reach of the town centre and the M27.

 At Cordelia House we’ve created a comfortable and accessible home-from-home environment for all our residents.